Kelantan Crown Prince to marry Swedish national on April 19

-KOTA BARU, Malaysia - Kelantan Crown Prince Tengku Muhammad Faiz Petra will be marrying Swedish national Sofie Louise Johansson on April 19.
+KOTA BARU (Malaysia) • Kelantan Crown Prince Tengku Muhammad Faiz Petra will be marrying Swedish national Sofie Louise Johansson, 33, on April 19.

-National news agency Bernama reported on Saturday (April 6) that the closed-door ceremony will be held on a "moderate scale."
+National news agency Bernama reported yesterday that the closed-door ceremony will be held in the evening on a "moderate scale".

 "His Highness seeks the prayers of the people that his marriage will go smoothly and receive the blessings of Allah until Jannah (paradise)," said Kelantan Palace ceremonial chief Tengku Mohamed Faziharudean Tengku Feissal.

-Datuk Mohamed Faziharudean said the wedding ceremony, which will be attended by some 300 guests, including the Kelantan royalty as well as close friends of Tengku Muhammad Faiz, 45.
+Datuk Mohamed Faziharudean said the wedding ceremony will be attended by some 300 guests, including the Kelantan royalty as well as close friends of Tengku Muhammad Faiz, 45.

 It will be followed by the royal couple sitting on the wedding dais and a royal banquet.

-"Perhaps, after the wedding, His Highness will join events with the people to introduce his wife who he has known for a long time," said Mr Mohamed Faziharudean.
+"Perhaps, after the wedding, His Highness will join events with the people to introduce his wife whom he has known for a long time," said Mr Mohamed Faziharudean.

-Prior to this, a wedding invitation on the marriage has gone viral on social media.

 Malaysian media reported that the couple have known each other since Tengku Muhammad Faiz was a student overseas.